Foreign Account Tax Compliance Act (FATCA) - New Reporting & Compliance Requirements

 The Foreign Account Tax Compliance Act (FATCA) is an important development in U.S. efforts to improve tax compliance involving foreign financial assets and offshore accounts.

 Under FATCA, U.S. taxpayers with specified foreign financial assets that exceed certain thresholds must report those assets to the IRS.
 This reporting will be made on Form 8938, which taxpayers attach to their federal income tax return, starting with the 2011 tax filing season.
-In addition, FATCA will require foreign financial institutions to report directly to the IRS information about financial accounts held by U.S. taxpayers, or held by foreign entities in which U.S. taxpayers hold a substantial ownership interest.
+In addition, FATCA will require foreign financial institutions to report directly to the IRS information about financial accounts held by U.S. taxpayers, or held by foreign entities in which U.S. taxpayers have signature authority over or hold a substantial ownership interest.
 Failure to report foreign financial assets on Form 8938 will result in a penalty of $10,000 (and a penalty of up to $50,000 for continued failure after IRS notification).

 *** Please contact Feeley & Driscoll's Boston Accounting team by email or call 1 (888) 875-9770 to assist you in determining whether you would be required to comply with the new FATCA regulations based on the thresholds below.